Nico0f/Nico0f/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
-Software Developer dedicated to building high-quality products. <br />
-Flexible approach focused on creating scalable and optimized applications with diverse technologies.
-Willingness to learn and use new skills, technologies, and knowledge.
+Software developer with 5+ years of industry experience.
+Expert in back-end development and networks.
+Scrum methodologies.
+Data process automation with Python.
+Experienced in team environments and project management, delivering quality solutions within tight deadlines. <br />

 ## What do I bring to the team?
 I have a constructive personality and I'm open to dialogue, respect, and teamwork under a common objective.
 I am willing to discuss, learn and teach.
 Interest in learning new technologies and methods within the world of programming and problem-solving.

 ## Work experience:
-- Blas Nicoletti e Hijos S.R.L - Buenos Aires, Argentina <br />
+- Blas e Hijos S.R.L - Buenos Aires, Argentina <br />
-Sales Operations Analyst <br />
+ Software Developer and Business Systems Analyst <br />
 *January 2012 - January 2018* <br />
-Leveraged Python expertise to design and implement data automation solutions, enhancing process efficiency over multiple years.
-Utilized Pandas for robust data manipulation, while employing Matplotlib and Plotly to create insightful data visualizations.
-Spearheaded sales tracking and automation initiatives, focusing on optimizing inventory management and maximizing profitability.
+Advanced experience developing automation solutions using Python, implementing data analysis and visualization systems with Pandas, Matplotlib, and Plotly.
+Developed web applications with Django integrated with AWS services, and designed distributed messaging architectures using RabbitMQ and MQTT.
+Proficient in Linux (Debian) system administration, including service configuration and network troubleshooting using tools such as Wireshark and tcpdump.
+Led sales and inventory automation initiatives, optimizing business processes and maximizing profitability.

 - StoryDots / Appsnube - Buenos Aires, Argentina <br />
+ Software Developer <br />
 *June 2023 - present* <br />
-Developed and implemented front-end applications and plugins using React, leveraging various styling solutions including CSS, Styled Components, and e-commerce-specific libraries like Shopify's Polaris and TiendaNube's Nimbus.
-Engineered serverless back-end solutions utilizing AWS Lambda functions and Aurora MySQL databases, while also creating ExpressJS services deployed on AWS EC2.
-Specialized in crafting integrations and plugins for major e-commerce platforms such as Tienda Nube, Shopify, and Vtex, enhancing functionality and user experience across multiple online retail environments.
+Designed and engineered serverless backend solutions using AWS Lambda API functions and Aurora MySQL and dynamoDB NOSql databases, while also building ExpressJS services deployed on AWS EC2.
+Developed and maintained microservices using Python with Django, implementing RESTful APIs and web services.
+Implemented CI/CD workflows using AWS, Jenkins, and GitHub Actions, automating build, testing, and deployment processes resulting in improved code quality, optimizations, and faster delivery of updates.
+Designed and implemented container-based architectures using Docker and orchestration with Kubernetes.

 ## Education:
 - Civil Engineering - University of Buenos Aires, Buenos Aires, Argentina <br />